belastingdienst/opr-paas/docs/overview/core_concepts/integrations.md

 there is an additional ApplicationSet to manage Paas capabilities.

-The Paas operator integrates through these capabilities by managing a list generator in the ApplicationSet, which in turn creates an ArgoApplication for every enabled capability in every enabled Paas.
+The Paas operator integrates through these capabilities by managing a list generator in the ApplicationSet, which in turn creates an ArgoApplication for every Paas with the capability enabled.